 Acer palmatum 'Atropurpureum' Deep burgundy-purple leaves that turn an even more brilliant shade of bright red in Autumn, just before they fall.
 The classic red-leaved maple.

 Acer palmatum 'Butterfly': A fantastic variety with lacy, fine foliage.
-Its new leaves are deep red, then they turn to lime green before changing again to orange and yellow flame colours in the autumn.
+Its leaves are grey green and beautifully marginned with cream tinged with pink..
 It forms a 3m bush in 20 years.
 A must have for any garden!

 Acer 'Orange Dream': Bright orange new growth, which fades to yellow in the autumn.
 It is a great specimen shrub that grows to 3m over 20 years.